reza-mirjahanian/awesome-blockchain/Solana/Lighthouse.md

 https://github.com/Jac0xb/lighthouse

-Lighthouse is a Solana program that provides assertion instructions that can be added to transactions.
+DA is a Solana program that provides assertion instructions that can be added to transactions.
 If a bad actor spoofs simulation results, there is overspending during the transaction, or an oracle account is in an undesired state, the assertion will fail, and the transaction will also fail.
 Lighthouse makes it simple to append assertion instructions to existing transactions without needing to write new Solana programs.

 Lighthouse is an open source, public utility Solana program with an emphasis on security (multisig, verifiable build, non-upgradable releases, etc coming soon), composability (program-agnostic use cases), and community (open source, assist in integration with open source projects, incentivize contributions).